For more stargazing logs CLICK HERE

 A number of members

-have expressed a wish to do some Ad-Hoc stargazing where a date is set,
+have expressed a wish to do some Ad-Hoc stargazing where a small group

 Please note: The meeting place for East Kennett is the public car park, entrance only 50 yards from the Red Lion car park in Avebury, otherwise go directly to the viewing site.